david2611/isaac_ros_bridge_codelets/gt_pose_publisher/README.md

     * To use this stage effectively, you will need to define a PoseInitializer to define the gt_robot_init and gt_world poses.
     * These poses should be based upon what is written in carter_full.config.json and would need to be updated for any change of map.
 4. Visualizing of ground-truth object code currently has hard coded colour values and not all classes we can have are accommodated in the current setup.
 This needs to be updated.
+5. Not certain that odom frame works as intended (robot pose relative to odom frame is estimated purely off wheel encoding localization and not full localization system).

 Isaac Codelet Names